Build Your First Chrome Extension: Step by Step

 chrome.storage.syncto track plan status, and verify with your server. - One-time purchase — the Chrome Web Store supports paid extensions, though this has become less common.

 - Subscription via your own server — integrate with Stripe or Razorpay.
-The extension checks subscription status via API calls.
+Your extension checks subscription status via API calls.

 - Donations — add a "Buy me a coffee" link.
-This works surprisingly well for popular utilities.
+Works surprisingly well for popular utilities.

 - Affiliate links — if your extension relates to products or services, tasteful affiliate integration can generate revenue.

-The freemium model tends to work best.
-Offer genuine value for free, and make the premium tier irresistible rather than making the free tier frustrating.
+The freemium model tends to work best, I think.
+Offer genuine value for free, and make the premium tier so good that upgrading feels obvious rather than forced.
+Nobody likes being strong-armed into paying for something that felt free five minutes ago.

 - Keyboard shortcuts — define shortcuts in manifest.json under